Abbott v. Pastides

 CACI International v.
 Randi Rhodes and Piquant, LLC (Air America Radio)

-Secured summary judgment dismissing libel suit which alleged that, on her radio program, Rhodes falsely stated that CACI interrogators were responsible for rape, murder and torture at Abu Ghraib prison.
-Affirming summary judgment, the 4th Circuit Court of Appeals held that statements were either not made with actual malice, based on findings of military investigations and news accounts, or were nonactionable hyperbole.
+Secured summary judgment, affirmed in 4th Circuit, dismissing libel suit which alleged that, on her radio program, Rhodes falsely stated that CACI interrogators were responsible for rape, murder and torture at Abu Ghraib prison.
+The 4th Circuit Court of Appeals held that statements were either not made with actual malice, based on findings of military investigations and news accounts, or were non-actionable hyperbole.
 536 F.3d 280 (E.D.
 Va.
-2008) Read more
+2008).
+Affirmed, 536 F.3d 280

 ConnectU, Inc. v.
 Facebook, Inc.

-Facebook sought to impel the magazine 02138 to remove sealed documents about its founder, Mark Zuckerberg, from the magazine’s website.
+Successfully represented magazine 02138 when Facebook sought to compel removal of sealed documents about its founder, Mark Zuckerberg, from the magazine’s website; court rejected as unconstitutional prior restraint.
 Successful defense by attorneys from Davis Wright Tremaine led a federal judge to reject the company’s request for a court order to take down the material.
-No. 07-10593, 2008 WL 2330992 (D. Mass.
+2008 WL 2330992 (D. Mass.
 2008) Read more

 Doe v.
 TS